sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_58_ConditionsAndLoopsTypesOfJumpInstructions/Quiz01.md

 **Description**

-a) JLE is, Jump if Less than or equal to.
-That is it will Jump if the result of the previous operation is Less than or equal to.

-b) JLE is, Jump if Less than or equal to.
-That is it will Jump if the result of the previous operation is Less than or equal to.

-c) JLE is, Jump if Less than or equal to.
-That is it will Jump if the result of the previous operation is Less than or equal to.

-d) JLE is, Jump if Less than or equal to.
+JLE is, Jump if Less than or equal to.
 That is it will Jump if the result of the previous operation is Less than or equal to.

 ---
 ---